BinarCode/laravel-restify/docs-v2/content/en/api/fields.md

 ### Pruning & Deletion

-File fields are deletable by default, so considering the following field definition:
+File fields are deletable by default, so check out the following field definition:

 ```php
 File::make('avatar')